Chadar trek: Trail

 The walls are near vertical cliffs up to 600 m high and the Zanskar River (a tributary of the Indus) flows in a narrow gorge that is only 5 m wide in places.

 The overall distance is approximately 105 km – an average trekker walks 16 km per day.

 The best time to do the Chadar trek is January to February, when the temperature during the winters drops sometimes to -30 to -35 degrees.

-Chadar trek starts from Chilling however with time the organisers tend to drive ahead to about 1 km away from the first camp at Tilad Sumdo (10,390 ft).
-Over the next days the trek moves to higher camps until Nerak (11,150 ft).
-This is the frozen waterfall and the return point of the trek.
+Chadar trek starts from Chilling however with time the organisers tend to drive ahead to about 1 km away from the first camp at Tilad Sumdo (10,390 ft) or motorable Shingra Koma.
+Over the next days the trek moves to higher camps via Tsomo Paldar and Tibb cave to Nerak (11,150 ft).
+Nerak is the frozen waterfall and the return point of the trek, after this trekkers traverse back to the Shingra Koma starting point.
 There are other variations of the trek which go until Lingshed, while a bigger version goes to Padum over almost 14 days.